MicrosoftDocs/defender-docs/exposure-management/prerequisites.md

 ## Licensing requirements

-- Security Exposure Management is available with any Microsoft Defender license. lue of Security
+- Security Exposure Management is available with any Microsoft Defender license.
 - The value of Security Exposure Management increases based on the workload data it uses as a source.
 The data is used to build proactive methods for identifying and remediating threats to your organization.
 The better data you have, the better your threat management.
 We recommend at a minimum two Microsoft Security workloads such as:

-    - A P1/P2/E3 license and Microsoft Defender for Identity license
+    - A P1/P2/E3 license and Microsoft Defender for Identity license.
     - Microsoft Defender for Identity and the the Defender Cloud Security Posture Management (CSPM) plan in Microsoft Defender for Cloud.
 - To receive recommendations from Defender for Cloud, you must have the Defender for CSPM plan switched on.